vintagepc/MK404/index.md

 ## History

-For those of you wondering, this project started in early 2020 as a joke in one of the Prusa3D github threads where I mused about the possibilty of something like this to debug a particularly annoying Linear Advance issue.
+For those of you wondering, this project started in early 2020 as a joke in one of the Prusa3D GitHub threads where I mused about the possibility of something like this to debug a particularly annoying Linear Advance issue.
 Searching turned up a little bit of work surrounding printer simulation, including @buserror (Author of the wonderful SimAVR) whom had started a SimRepRap project.
-Unfortunatly nothing was in active development at the time, and nothing really usable for the desired purposes.
+Unfortunately nothing was in active development at the time, and nothing really usable for the desired purposes.

 I started playing with SimAVR as it was the most fully featured offering at the time and things just kind of went downhill from there... to the point where you're looking at a not insignificant amount of work over the better part of a year to get it to where it is today.
 I do have to credit a few people along the way, especially @wavexx, @leptun, @3d-gussner and @DRracer for their testing, feedback, and contributions to help make the project become a reality.